robertobatts/aws-certification-notes/notes/08-rds-aurora-ec.md

 -  Never publicly accessible, must be accessed from VPC

 ## Amazon Aurora
-- Aurora is a properietary (not open sourced)
+- Aurora is a properietary (not open sourced) technology
 - Postgres and MySQL are both supported as AuroraDB, this means your drivers will work as if Aurora was a Postgres or MySQL database
 - Aurora is "AWS cloud optimized" and claims 5x performance improvement over MySQL on RDS, over 3x performance of Postgres on RDS
 - Aurora storage automatically grows in increments of 10GB, up to 128 TB